borntofrappe/game-development/02 Breakout/Breakout 10/README.md

 ## Level cleared

 The variable for the level is initialized in the `ServeState` and then passed to and from the `PlayState` and `PauseState`.
-In terms of gameplay, it is in the play state where the value proves its worth, however.
+In terms of gameplay, it is in the play state where the value is updated.

 The idea is to include a function to check for a victory.